- We advise you to exercise a high degree of caution in Tanzania, including Zanzibar, because of the risk of serious crime.

 Money and valuables

 You should use credit cards with caution in Tanzania because of the risk of fraud.
 Keep your credit card in sight at all times when using it.
-Avoid using ATMs that open onto the street and instead use ATMs in controlled areas within banks, shops and shopping centres.
+Avoid using ATMs that open onto the street.
+ATMs in controlled areas within banks, shops and shopping centres are a safer option.
 ATMs are usually available at major banks and hotels.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.